obrunet/my-own-dataquest.io-codes/README.md

 	* The Mode
 	* Measures of Variability
 	* Z-scores
-	* Guided Project: Finding the Best Markets to Advertise In
+	* Project: Finding the Best Markets to Advertise In

 * Probability and Statistics in Python: Intermediate
 	* Introduction to probability